radius-project/docs/docs/content/getting-started/quickstarts/quickstart-aws-s3/_index.md

    -  **Add AWS provider** - An [AWS cloud provider]({{<ref providers>}}) allows you to deploy and manage AWS resources as part of your application.
 Enter 'y' and follow the instructions.
 Provide a valid AWS region and the values obtained for IAM Access Key ID and IAM Secret Access Keys.
    - **Environment name** - The name of the environment to create.
 You can specify any name with lowercase letters, such as `myawsenv`.

-## Step 3: Create a Bicep file which uses AWS Simple Storage Service (S3)
+## Step 3: Create a Bicep file to model AWS Simple Storage Service (S3)

-Create a new file called `app.bicep` and add the following bicep code:
+Create a new file called `app.bicep` and add the following bicep code to model an AWS S3 Bucket:

+{{< rad file="snippets/s3.bicep" embed=true >}}

+Radius uses the [AWS Cloud Control API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/what-is-cloudcontrolapi.html) to interact with AWS resources.
+This means that you can model your AWS resources in Bicep and Radius will be able to deploy and manage them.
+You can find the list of supported AWS resources in the [AWS resource library]({{< ref "aws-resources#resource-library" >}}).

+## Step 4: Add a Radius container to interact with the AWS S3 Bucket

+Open the `app.bicep` and paste the following bicep code:

 {{< rad file="snippets/app.bicep" embed=true >}}

+This creates a container that will be deployed to your Kubernetes cluster.
+The container will be able to interact with the AWS S3 Bucket you created in the previous step.

+## Step 5: Create a separate IAM AWS access key for data plane operations

+ Make sure to create a different [IAM AWS access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the container to connect to the S3 bucket.
+It is recommended to have separate credentials and intended to be used only by the containerized application.

 ## Step 4: Deploy the application